 The Department of Astronomy and the Center for Cosmology and Astroparticle Physics (CCAPP) sponsor a summer research program for Ohio State undergraduates.
 This program offers full-time, paid summer research positions in astrophysics with a faculty member of the Department of Astronomy and/or Physics.

 Since 2007, 50 students have participated in the summer research program.
 The full list of Program Alumni provides their projects, advisors, and where they are now.

 Who May Apply?

-The Summer Undergraduate Research Program is primarily intended for juniors interested in graduate study in astrophysics, although exceptional sophomores will also be considered.
+The Summer Undergraduate Research Program is primarily intended for sophomores or juniors interested in graduate study in astrophysics, or careers in science education or data-driven technical fields.
 Participants are typically astronomy and astrophysics majors, physics majors, or majors in other, closely-related fields who have, or will have, completed Astronomy 2291 and 2292 before they are to begin summer research.
 These courses provide essential background information for most research projects.
 An exception is engineering students interested in astronomical instrumentation, but who may not have completed any astronomy coursework.
 We encourage applications from engineering students interested in projects in our instrumentation group.

 There will be approximately five positions available for Summer 2019.
 This program is only open to undergraduates at The Ohio State University.